google-research/kauldron/kauldron/data/kmix/README.md

 -->

-Additionally, sources dataset can be combined using:
+Additionally, sources datasets can be combined using:

 * `kmix.SampleFromDatasets`: Sample from a combination of datasets.